Inbibo/shift_docs/docs/faq.md

 **Is Shift Available on all Operating Systems?**

 Shift is available for all major 64-bit operating systems including Windows and Linux.
-MacOS compatability testing is currently in progress.
+MacOS compatibility testing is currently in progress.

 **How many licenses do I need?**